Mythos und Legende / Myth and Legend

 Mythos und Legende / Myth and Legend is a compilation album by German–American actress and singer Marlene Dietrich, released in 1994 by EMI Electrola.
 The three–compact disc set contains recordings made between the 1920s and the 1960s, presenting a retrospective of Dietrich's career as a vocalist.

 Critics regard the compilation as a comprehensive and valuable compilation of the singer's career.
-According to some critical opinions, the box set stands out for its track selection, sound quality, and variety of song versions, highlighting Dietrich's artistic development over time.
-The album is also seen as documenting her cultural significance and historical impact, while her vocal interpretations reflect the maturity and nuance of her performances throughout her career.
+According to some critical opinions, the box set stands out for its track selection, sound quality, and variety of song versions.

 Album details

 Marlene Dietrich's Mythos und Legende is a 3-CD box set released by EMI, spanning approximately 35 years of Dietrich's recordings from the late 1920s to the mid-1960s.
 The collection features multiple versions of several songs, illustrating changes in arrangements over time as well as the singer's artistic development.
 The famous song "Falling in Love Again" appears in four versions, including early recordings and a previously lost version.

 Each CD includes a booklet documenting recording details and historical context, and the set also comes with a separate booklet for the slipcase that provides a short biography of Dietrich, key dates, and milestones in her life.
 The compilation highlights both popular songs and rare recordings, offering a comprehensive overview of Dietrich's musical career for listeners and collectors.